QuantEcon/lecture-python-intro/lectures/inequality.md

 data.columns = data.columns.map(lambda x: int(x.replace('YR','')))
 ```

-**Note:** This package often returns data with year information contained in the columns.
-This is not always convenient for simple plotting with pandas so it can be useful to transpose the results before plotting
+(This package often returns data with year information contained in the columns.
+This is not always convenient for simple plotting with pandas so it can be useful to transpose the results before plotting.)

 ```{code-cell} ipython3
 data = data.T           # Obtain years as rows